This post may contain affiliate links. Please see my disclosure policy for details.

 10. Stay at Bram’s View apartment on number 6 Royal Crescent

 In 1890, Bram Stoker checked into a guest house run by Mrs. Emma Veazey at 6 Royal Crescent.
-The apartment had the perfect view of the coast and he stayed here on an off between 1890 – 1896.
+The apartment had the perfect view of the coast.

 As briefly mentioned before, Stoker based some of his characters on women who stayed in another room at the property.
 Isabel and Marjorie Smith and their friend Miss Stokes would become Mina, Lucy, and Mrs Westenra and live on in the pages of Dracula.